Fire reporting and Non-Emergency reporting

 Santa Catalina Ranger District

 * Water Dog: During the monsoon months, in the early morning, after an overnight rain event, moisture may rise out of the forest in a mist.
 Sometimes they are a small rising stream moving straight up and unaffected by drafts, therefore appearing like smoke.
 Or the mist/moisture may be a rising blanket of moisture appearing like a sweeping area of smoke.

 * Snag: A (green) tree or vertical dead tree that was struck over night by lightning.
 If not discovered over night, it will be either still on fire or is low burning in the morning.
 In any case smoke is rising straight up in the absence of air movement or drifting in a particular direction base on the prevailing wind.
 As stated, try and pinpoint the origin and if smoke is drifting - which direction is it moving along with where you are in relation for Dispatch determine.

 Knowing the difference between these two events takes some experiential exposure over time.
 You should be aware of these possibilities when calling Dispatch, but call!

 Place the Dispatch number in your phone and/or write it on the back of your Go-Guide.

 Cellphone service is spotty.
 As we have advised, leave your phone on Airplane mode, or have a portable charger to conserve the battery until needed to call out.

 Check periodically, by turning off airplane mode to see what your reception is where you are.
 IF, you have to get 911 or Dispatch, do the best you can safely and get to an area where you can get reception- DO NOT RUN.
 Last effort , get to the Palisades Visitor Center as soon as safely possible to report or get a call out.

-Contact me DIRECT if you have further questions- see below.
+Contact me directly if you have further questions- see contact info above.